 When connecting loads to the generator set, balance the loads so the current flow from each line terminal (L1, L2 and L3) is about the same.
 This is especially important if both single phase and three phase loads are connected.
 Any combination of single phase and three phase loading can be used as long as each line current is about the same, within 10 percent of median value and no line current exceeds the nameplate rating of the generator.
-After all load wires are connected, check the current flow from each line, by observing the control panel ammeter.
+Check the current flow from each line after connections by observing the control panel ammeter.